Chapada dos Veadeiros National Park: Rock formations

 Its rock formations are one of the oldest on the planet.
 There are quartz with outcrops of crystals.
 These rocks are exported and appreciated in Japan and England, where for some decades they were used for industrial work.
-Nowadays therapists and nature lovers seek energies and the power to cure from the crystals and from places like Alto Paraiso.

 Rock crystals are present in the soil of the rich cerrado, or open pasture.
 Forest growth is also still found in the region, where more than 25 species of orchids can be found, besides other Brazilian species such as pau d'arco roxo, copaíba (copa tree), aroeira (California pepper tree), tamanqueira (cork tree), terivá (a variety of palm tree), buritis (wine-palm) and Babaçu (Babassu).

 The main river in the park is the Rio Preto, a tributary of the Tocantins River.
 There are many waterfalls along its course such as the Rio Preto Falls (120 m high, 80 m at the base) and the Cariocas Falls.
 The park is noted for its scenic canyons, with walls of up to 40 m high and valleys of up to 300 m2 deep.